fluidnotions/local-en-stt/README.md

 Press the configured hotkey, dictate your text, and it will be transcribed and typed into the active input field after basic formatting.

+The script automatically downloads the selected Whisper model if it's not already cached.
+Transcription is performed in English only.